top of page

 The upper storey of the 1767 cottage (its ground floor from the front) was partially removed and then replaced with two new storeys, raising the ridgeline of the roof to match that of the central section of the building.
 Internally, considerable work was also carried out to connect all three sections of the structure.

-The windows in the upper bar area don’t align with stoned-up ones, still present in the wall beneath them.
+The windows in the upper bar area don’t align with stoned-up ones, still present in the wall below them.
 This indicates that the current ground floor frontage of the west wing is not original to the 1767 cottage.
-Wear patterns in the cornerstones near the main entrance don’t line up with the current structure, also confirming that a different wall had previously existed there when the late-1840’s extension was built.
+Wear patterns in the cornerstones near the main entrance also don’t line up with the current structure, also confirming that a different wall had previously existed there when the late-1840’s extension was built.

 Presumably then, the frontage was removed and replaced when the additional storey was added during the 1872 redevelopment, although it is clear that not all of the 1767 cottage’s upper storey was removed;